Shunahshepa: Aitareya Brahmana

 King Harishchandra of the Ikshvaku dynasty had 100 wives, but no son.
 On advice of the sage Narada, he prayed to the deity Varuna for a son.
 Varuna granted the boon, in exchange for an assurance that Harishchandra would make a sacrifice to Varuna in the future.
 As a result of this boon, a son named Rohita (or Rohitaswa) was born to the king.
 After his birth, Varuna came to Harishchandra and demanded that the child be sacrificed to him.
 The king postponed the sacrifice multiple times citing various reasons, but finally agreed to it when Rohita became an adult.
 Rohita refused to be sacrificed and escaped to forest.
 Varuna became angry, and afflicted Harishchandra with a stomach illness.
 Rohita occasionally visited his ill father, but on advice of Indra, always refused to accept being sacrificed.

 In the sixth year of wandering in the forest, Rohita met a destitute, starving brahmin named Ajigarta Sauyavasi with three sons, who was a descendant of Angiras.
 Rohita offered Ajigarta one hundred cows in exchange for one of his sons to be sacrificed to Varuna in his place.
 Ajigarta agreed to the offer, and because he didn't want his eldest son to be sacrificed, and his wife didn't want their youngest son to be sacrificed, the middle son – Shunahshepa – was chosen as the victim.
 Rohita then gave the promised hundred cows to Ajigarta, and took Shunahshepa and Ajigarta to the royal palace.

 Varuna agreed to the replacement on the basis that a brahmin was an acceptable (higher caste) substitute for a kshatriya.
 King Harishchandra combined the sacrifice with his own Rajasuya ceremony.
-Four priests were called to conduct the sacrifice: Ayasya (the udgatr), Jamadagni (the adhvaryu), Vashistha (the brahman), and Vishvamitra (the hotar).
+Four priests were called to conduct the sacrifice: Agastya (the udgatr), Jamadagni (the adhvaryu), Vashistha (the brahman), and Vishvamitra (the hotar).
 However, all of them refused to bind Shunahshepa to the sacrificial post.
 Ajigarta then offered to bind his son for another hundred cows.
 Rohita accepted the offer, and Ajigarta bound Shunahshepa to the post.
 However, the priests refused to slaughter him.
 Ajigarta then offered to sacrifice his own son in exchange for another hundred cows.
 The prince agreed to his demand.
 As Ajigarta readied to kill his own son, Shunahshepa prayed to the Rigvedic deities.
 With his last hymn, which invoked Ushas (the deity of the dawn), his bonds were loosened and King Harishchandra was also cured of his illness.

 Vishvamitra, one of the priests, offered to adopt Shunahshepa as his eldest son.
 Shunahshepa agreed, reviling his natural father, Ajigarta, as a shudra.
 Vishvamitra gave him the name Devarata ("deity-given").
 Half of Vishvamitra's natural sons – those younger than Devarata – accepted him as their elder brother.
 However, those older than Devarata refused to accept the terms of his adoption (as their nominal elder).
 Vishvamitra then cursed their offspring to be exiled out of Aryavarta.
 According to the Aitareya Brahmana, the descendants of these 50 sons included the Āndhras, the Mūtibas, the Pulindas, the Pundras, the Shabaras, and the various Dasyu tribes.